Crandall Canyon Mine: Disaster response

-A concurrent rescue effort involved the creation of a nine-inch (22 cm) hole.
+A concurrent rescue effort involved the creation of a 9 in hole.
 The target was another possible location of the miners at the time of the collapse.
 This shaft would have allowed the delivery of food, water, and a powerful teleoperated robotic camera to scope the site.
 It reached the mine shaft early Saturday, August 11.
-The aforementioned robotic camera was lowered into the collapsed coal mine from the nine-inch (229 mm) wide shaft, and revealed typical mining equipment but not the six missing miners, according to a federal official speaking on Sunday, August 12, 2007.
+The aforementioned robotic camera was lowered into the collapsed coal mine from the 9 in shaft, and revealed typical mining equipment but not the six missing miners, according to a federal official speaking on Sunday, August 12, 2007.

 Poor lighting allowed the camera only to see about 15 ft into a void at the bottom of the drill hole, far less than the 100 ft it is normally capable of seeing, said Richard Stickler, Chief of the Mine Safety and Health Administration (MSHA).

 A third bore hole was started on the evening of Sunday, August 12.
 The target was a ventilation area near the back of the mine.
 Miners are trained to go to these areas in the event that other escape routes are inaccessible.
 The bore hole was completed mid-day on Wednesday, August 15.
 Initial equipment was unable to fit through a bend in the bore hole.

 Shortly before 7:00 pm MDT on August 15, 2007, vibrations were reported to have been detected within the mine.
 These vibrations, heard by geophones lowered into the borehole, had a duration of around five minutes, but could easily have been an animal or even a rock crumbling, said Stickler.
 This sound activity caused a major rethinking in the proposed location of the fourth hole that was under consideration.
 The fourth hole was redirected to target the noises detected in the mine about 3/4 of the distance to the third hole, roughly 800 ft beyond the initial holes.
 The first two bore holes targeted the approximate location of the miners at the time of the collapse.
 The third bore hole targeted a ventilation area about 1200 ft beyond the first two holes.